 … and a lot more.
 Best of all, it includes pre-built templates that save you more time.
 MailChimp might be a beginner’s tool, but it does have powerful automations for important dates, product retargeting, and a lot more.

 However, MailChimp isn’t designed specifically for dropshipping or eCommerce.
 If you want an email automation tool designed for abandoned carts, we recommend Recapture Abandoned Carts.

 Recapture is specifically designed to prevent abandoned carts for Shopify stores.
-And it works—the tool has recovered millions of dollars’ worth of sales.
+It’s unbelievably easy to use, has a non-cluttered UI and is out-of-the-box ready to go with default content that already embodies best practices for abandoned carts.
+And, most importantly, it works—the tool has recovered over a hundred million dollars worth of sales.
 Its templates are automatically designed with best practices in mind, but the templates aren’t too rigid, either.
 There’s plenty of room to add your brand’s logos, colors, and any other customizations you need.

 We also like Recapture because it stops sending abandoned cart emails once a customer actually makes a purchase.
 That prevents you from harassing customers with unnecessary touchpoints, preserving the relationship.
 While you could try a generalized email marketing tool for abandoned carts, our vote is with Recapture because of its specialized knowledge.

 2. Task automation

 The problem with automation is that it automates critical parts of your business separately.
 What do you do if you need Shopify to talk to Gmail, but that feature isn’t available natively?

 Task automation and integrations are here to save your bacon.
 Feel free to use your favorite automation tools without worrying.
 The right integration tools will make your applications talk to each other without the hassle.